Speedvicio/gUiADE/README.md

 - Can create custom playlist for your favourite music.

-- From release 10° can play "ogg", "m4a", "aac", "flac" file format You need codec installed on your OS, you can use [K-Lite Basic](https://www.codecguide.com/download_k-lite_codec_pack_basic.htm)
+- From release 10° can play "ogg", "m4a", "aac", "flac" file format (needed codec installed on your OS, you can use [K-Lite Basic](https://www.codecguide.com/download_k-lite_codec_pack_basic.htm))

 gUiADE use Topaz_a500_v1.0.ttf that should be load at startup, if you see the wrong visualized font, you can try to install it onto your os.